 5. Check the internet.
 There are some pretty cool DIY (do-it-yourself) binocular-mount projects online, such as with a simple broomstick!

 Good luck with stargazing, astronomers!
 To aid you with your search in the stars, there are a number of items to make things easier for you.

-Star Disc has been optimized for the Southern Hemisphere, and shows you what's visible in Australian skies (and New Zealand, South America, South Africa, etc.).
-You'll be able to find Star Charts, Moon Phase Maps (with CD!) and other visual aids for astronomy here.
+A planisphere - or star disc - is very helpful to tell you what's visible in your sky on any given date during the year.
+Our Star Disc has been optimized for the Southern Hemisphere, and shows you what's visible in Australian skies (and New Zealand, South America, South Africa, etc.).
+You'll be able to find Star Charts, Moon Phase Maps (with CD!).